Proposal Submission Process

 Data management plan: NSF requires that all proposals include a supplementary document of no more than two pages labeled Data Management Plan.
 Instructions can be found on NSF's website.
 Examples can be found on various universities' websites, such as University of California, San Diego.

-- Coordinated financial reporting by all designated COI investigators on a proposal.
+- Coordinated financial reporting by all designated COI investigators on a proposal

 RA or PI has:

-- Prepared proposal in accordance with sponsor application terms and conditions as well as sponsoring agencies rules and regulations.
+- Prepared proposal in accordance with sponsor application terms and conditions as well as sponsoring agencies’ rules and regulations

-- Ensured the entire proposal meets the administrative requirements outlined in the application instructions.
+- Ensured the entire proposal meets the administrative requirements outlined in the application instructions

-- Confirmed that a current, fully-executed MOU exists for faculty conducting sponsored research that have a joint appointment with a veterans affairs medical center.
+- Confirmed that a current, fully-executed MOU exists for any involved faculty conducting sponsored research that have a joint appointment with a veterans affairs medical center.
 See SOM Guidance for Joint Appointment MOUs.
 Investigators and administrators are encouraged to utilize the VA MOU Template.

 If submitting a proposal that involves clinical research or a clinical trial, PI or RA has included, at minimum:

-ONLY the Principal Investigator may route the proposal for approval.
 Submitting incomplete or inaccurate proposals for review will result in delays in review, return of the materials for correction, and could jeopardize timely submission to the Office of Sponsored Programs for approval and submission to the sponsor.

 At this stage, work together with your Research Administrator and your Office of Sponsored Programs in RAMS-SPOT to ensure that the proposal follows the guidelines set forth in the solicitation.
 If any documents need to be updated prior to final submission, you can provide these documents to your Research Administrator to be replaced in RAMS-SPOT.